SpyCooper/FlappyBird/README.md

 ## Folder Structure

-- `src`: the folder to maintain sources
+- `src`: the folder to maintain source files
 - `bin`: the folder with compiled output files from running the program in VSCode
 - `images`: the folder for the images that are embedded in the README.md file